Chapter 8. Resilience

 Applications should be resilient to certain types of failure.
 For example, there are many options available to a downstream service like web-api when it is unable to communicate with an upstream service like recipe-api.
 Perhaps it should retry the outgoing request, or maybe it should respond to the incoming request with an error.
 But in any case, crashing isn’t the best option.
 Similarly, if a connection to a stateful database is lost, the application should probably try to reconnect to it, while replying to incoming requests with an error.
 On the other hand, if a connection to a caching service is dropped, then the best action might be to reply to the client as usual, albeit in a slower, “degraded” manner.

 In many cases it is necessary for an application to crash.
 If a failure occurs that an engineer doesn’t anticipate—often global to the process and not associated with a single request—then the application can potentially enter a compromised state.
 In these situations it’s best to log the stack trace, leaving evidence behind for an engineer, and then exit.
-Due to the ephemeral nature of applications, it’s important that they remain stateless—doing so allows future instances to pick up where ...
+Due to the ephemeral nature of applications, it’s important that they remain stateless—doing so allows future instances to pick up where the last one left ...